OG-Miller/OG-Miller/README.md

-### Hi there 👋 I'm Gavin.
+### Hello.

 <!--
 **OG-Miller/OG-Miller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 *** About Me:

-I am a self-taught Frontend Developer with a background in Graphic Design.
+I have been working professionally as a frontend developer for > 4 years and have a background in Graphic Design.

 Get in touch if you'd like to collaborate on a project.